KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 6: Set Up Continuous Integration (CI)

 <br/>**What is CI?**
-Continuous Integration (CI) involves automatically building and testing code every time changes are committed to a repository.
+<br/>Continuous Integration (CI) involves automatically building and testing code every time changes are committed to a repository.
 It ensures that code changes are integrated smoothly, reducing the chances of integration issues later in the process.

 <br/>**Why is CI Important?**
-It allows developers to continuously deliver high-quality code, catch errors early, and accelerate the release cycle.
+<br/>It allows developers to continuously deliver high-quality code, catch errors early, and accelerate the release cycle.
 In an Azure-based e-commerce platform, it helps ensure frontend and backend code is consistently tested and deployed.

 <br/>Steps to Set Up CI for the Frontend (React/Angular) Application: